Support Brokerage Development

 - the physical and economic resources of local places.

-Neighbours ‘is an innovative non-profit organization created specifically to support people with disabilities and their families in choosing and designing a life for themselves within their local towns and neighbourhoods.’
+Neighbours ‘is an innovative non-profit organisation created specifically to support people with disabilities and their families in choosing and designing a life for themselves within their local towns and neighbourhoods.’

 Chatham – Savannah Citizen Advocacy

-Chatham-Savannah Citizen Advocacy is a 30-year-old community based non-profit organization that recruits, matches and offers support to over 100 local citizens in voluntary citizen advocacy relationships.
+Chatham-Savannah Citizen Advocacy is a 30-year-old community based non-profit organisation that recruits, matches and offers support to over 100 local citizens in voluntary citizen advocacy relationships.